 During the first, quickly passing weeks of the pandemic, our nation became increasingly aware of the "digital divide."
 For years, the nation's poorest children have had unequal access to information, technology, and opportunities to learn, which exacerbates the well-documented achievement gap between white students, and Black and Latinx students.

-In the Greater Cincinnati region, 16 percent of households lacked broadband internet access, according to National Center for Education Statistics data.
-Within the Cincinnati Public Schools community, as many as one in four student households lacked access.
+In the Greater Cincinnati region, 16 percent of households lacked broadband coverage, according to National Center for Education Statistics data.
+Within the Cincinnati Public Schools community, an estimated 20-25 percrent of student households lacked access.

 By May 2020, Cincinnati community leaders and partners were acutely attuned to student needs within our region.
 They took action, launching Connect Our Students, an initiative to support full broadband coverage for all Cincinnati Public Schools (CPS) students.
 The initiative aimed to complement CPS efforts to ensure that every student had a device, as well as necessary technical support.